Welcome to the new site. Problems, use store.hemrock.com

 Treat these as converting at the same time as the equity issuance.
 Three methods:

-1. Premoney method (postmoney conversion) — "founder-friendly"
+1. Premoney method (a postmoney conversion), the "founder-friendly" option

-3. Dollars Invested method
+3. Dollars Invested method, an in-between

 The differences are about who bears the dilution and how much.